erszcz/docsh/README.md

     * [ ] Try to find source code and munge it to get the docs if debug info is not available.
     * [x] EScript for command-line use.
-    * [ ] Rebar3 plugin for a post-compile build step.
+    * [x] Rebar3 plugin for a post-compile build step.
-          Almost!
-Needs some polishing.
+    * [ ] Make sure "ExDc" chunk format is compatible with Elixir and works with IEx.

 - [ ] `user_default` extensions: